 A restaurant owner in Denver was staring down a slow January.
 Revenue dropped 35% from November, but rent, payroll, and her food suppliers didn't care about seasonality.
 She needed $60K to bridge two months.
 Her bank wanted two years of tax returns and three weeks to make a decision.
 She didn't have three weeks.

 She applied through a lending marketplace on a Tuesday.
-By Thursday, she had $65K in working capital at 16.8% with monthly payments of $3,900.
+By Thursday, she had $65K in working capital with monthly payments she could handle.
 She kept her staff on payroll, made it through February, and paid the loan off early when summer traffic hit.

 Funding by Restaurant Type